PMCP Lunch n Learn Sessions

 All presentations will be held at the Department of Parks and Wildlife, Dick Perry Avenue, Kensington.

-The second of the three sessions will focus on research undertaken as part of the ‘Coral Reef Health’ component of PMCP.
+The first of the three sessions will focus on research undertaken as part of the ‘Coral Reef Health’ component of PMCP.
 Professor Malcolm McCulloch from UWA has focussed on understanding how coral growth has responded to past and recent changes in regional climate across northern Ningaloo and the Pilbara region by analysing the physical and geochemical composition of cores collected from long-lived massive corals.
 He will present the first long-term coral proxy records of ocean temperature and changing water quality for both the Montebello’s as well as the inshore Airlie Island showing that the impact of the 2011-2013 bleaching was unprecedented.

 Dr Russ Babcock from CSIRO will present outcomes from work completed on coral reef community dynamics.
 This will include data relating to the scale of impact of the 2011 and 2013 heatwaves and the slow rates of recovery being recorded in the coral communities affected, as well as the impacts of predation by crown-of-thorns starfish outbreaks on the surviving corals.

-The first of the three sessions will focus on the ‘Fish and Shark’ research undertaken between northern Ningaloo and the Dampier Archipelago.
+The second of the three sessions will focus on the ‘Fish and Shark‘ research undertaken between northern Ningaloo and the Dampier Archipelago.
 The research team lead by Dr Tim Langlois and Dr Di McLean from UWA’s Marine Ecology Group have been gathering data on the conditions of, and threats to, finfish and shark biodiversity assets in the region – compiling information on the diversity, abundance, size-structure and distribution of fishes and sharks.

 The team will share their findings on the fish-habitat relationships discovered in the Pilbara and discuss data collected using baited remote underwater stereo-video (stereo-BRUV) and diver operated stereo-video (stereo-DOV) which were deployed to help assess the impacts of fishing within the Ningaloo and Montebello Marine Park’s, through a comparison of sites inside and outside no-take sanctuary zones.